 A day trip from Rome immersed in nature and beautiful monasteries

 Escape the city and plan a day trip from Rome to beautiful Subiaco – an oasis in the Lazio region where natural beauty, spirituality and Italian history meet.
 How to get there?
 A journey by motorbike with the wind whipping through your hair, perhaps?
 While there are more comfortable ways to arrive in Subiaco, it’s certainly the quickest.
 If you’re relying on public transport, getting to Subiaco may require an awkward combination of buses and trains, so by car is the best way to visit this very pleasant town in the region of Lazio.
+If you need to rent a car, check out this link.

 An evening stop at the cave of St Benedict